daattali/shinycodeviewer/README.md

-# shinycodechunk
+# shinycodeviewer

-Display and edit a series of code chunks with syntax highlighting in Shiny
+View and edit a series of code chunks with syntax highlighting in Shiny